HL7/fhir-pacio-rt/input/pagecontent/use_cases.md

   </code>
 </pre>

 In either case, Healthy HMO's client app can then follow the links from the [returned Re-Assessment Timepoint](Encounter-RT-SNF-Encounter-Re-Assessment-Timepoint-1.html) to the associated ClinicalImpression instances (e.g., [The MDS Admission Assessment](ClinicalImpression-RT-SNF-ClinicalImpression-1-MDS-5-day.html)) and then to the referenced observations representing the formal assessments (e.g., [MDS 5-Day mobility assessment collection](Observation-RT-SNF-MOB-AP-MDS-5-Day-NC-1A.html)).
-They can also use the date range defined by the timepoint to find other clinical details (e.g., an [adhoc self-care assessment](Observation-RT-SNF-SC-Adhoc-1D.html)) of Betsy's care during this period.
+Also, they can use the date range defined by the timepoint to find other clinical details (e.g., an [adhoc self-care assessment](Observation-RT-SNF-SC-Adhoc-1D.html)) of Betsy's care during this period.

 ### Use Case 2: Discharge to Home Health Care

-The Sky Harbor Home Health agency will be continuing Betsy's care following her discharge from Happy Nursing Facility.
+The Sky Harbor Home Health Agency continues Betsy’s care following her discharge from Happy Skilled Nursing Facility.

 #### Description

-As a part of admission to Sky Harbor Home Health, the home health nurse wants to understand where Betsy is in her recovery and how it has progressed.
-Using the Re-Assessment Timepoint structure in which Happy Nursing Facility makes its data available, the admitting nurse is able to see the trends of Betsy's mobility and self-care assessments across the three formal assessments performed at Happy Nursing Facility ([MDS Admission](ClinicalImpression-RT-SNF-ClinicalImpression-1-MDS-5-day.html), [MDS IPA](ClinicalImpression-RT-SNF-ClinicalImpression-2-MDS-IPA.html), and [MDS Discharge](ClinicalImpression-RT-SNF-ClinicalImpression-3-MDS-Discharge.html)).
+As a part of admission to Sky Harbor Home Health Agency, the home health nurse wants to understand where Betsy is in her recovery and how it has progressed.
+Using the Re-Assessment Timepoint structure, in which Happy Skilled Nursing Facility makes its data available, the admitting home health nurse is able to see the trends of Betsy’s mobility and self-care assessments across the three formal assessments performed at Happy Skilled Nursing Facility ([MDS Admission](ClinicalImpression-RT-SNF-ClinicalImpression-1-MDS-5-day.html), [MDS IPA](ClinicalImpression-RT-SNF-ClinicalImpression-2-MDS-IPA.html), and [MDS Discharge](ClinicalImpression-RT-SNF-ClinicalImpression-3-MDS-Discharge.html)).
 This allows the nurse to identify areas where Betsy needs to improve and helps them plan her care.

 #### Client Queries

 ##### Get all Re-Assessment Timepoints Within an Encounter

-Sky Harbor's client app uses the [US Core](https://hl7.org/fhir/us/core/) specifications to query Happy Nursing Facility's FHIR server and identify the encounter instance for Betsy's recent stay at their facility.
+Sky Harbor's client app uses the [US Core](https://hl7.org/FHIR®/us/core/) specifications to query Happy Skilled Nursing Facility’s FHIR® server and identify the encounter instance for Betsy’s recent stay at the SNF.
 Using the id associated with that encounter `RT-SNF-Encounter`, the client app can retrieve the Re-Assessment Timepoints that comprise that encounter.

 <pre>
   <code>